 When you are a neophyte, you need to have massive training in order to be a pro cage fighter.
 You need to have training that will help you improve your performance and your actions.
 Training will help you to move faster and to master the techniques needed while you are inside the cage and fighting.
 After massive amounts of training, you can classify yourself as a pro cage fighter if you have many wins and can hold your own with others who are strong and/or veterans.

-- 1Do you have to do competitions to be a good fighter?According to UFC experts, the answer is a resounding, "Yes!"
-This is why you train as cage fighter, and if you intend to become a professional, you are advised to first fight in many challenging, competitive matches.
-The intensive training in the gym and practice matches are essential preparation, but it is only that regarding cage fighting.
+- 1The intensive training in the gym and practice matches are essential preparation for the ultimate goal - cage fighting.
 To compete against skilled, seasoned and tough cage fighters, along with the preparation, is what will make you a good fighter.
-It is generally better for cage fighters to have many amateur bouts before attempting to become a professional.Advertisement
+It is generally better for cage fighters to have many amateur bouts before attempting to become a professional.According to UFC experts, the answer is a resounding, "Yes!"
+This is why you train as cage fighter, and if you intend to become a professional, you are advised to fight in many challenging, competitive matches.

-- 3To become a good fighter means fighting the best adversaries in the cage.This means the best at your present level, and those only in your weight class.
-It is true in any sport.
-In tennis, for example, Pete Sampans acknowledged that he was beaten constantly in tennis matches as a young boy.
+- In tennis, for example, Pete Sampans acknowledged that he was beaten constantly in tennis matches as a young boy.
 Yet, that can be misleading.
 He became number one in the world for years, which he attests was because his father had him compete against older, well-accomplished tennis players while he was growing up.
 After hundreds of losing matches, there came a pivotal moment when he was only 18 years old, and the only tennis athletes who could even compete with him were in the top 10 of the world.
 Soon after that, he was alone at the top, where he stayed for many years.

-- 7If you are unable to sacrifice this much, then you will not develop and can even risk unnecessary injuries.You can be injured even if you are in top physical shape, but your probability for injury exacerbates when you are not at 100 percent.
+- 1You can be injured even if you are in top physical shape, but your probability for injury increases when you are not at 100 percent.
 If you have gone through all this preparation, you can now talk to MMA trainers about becoming a professional cage fighter.
 So, unless you are an All-American already in sport, expect a total commitment of three years training and FACING TOUGH COMPETITION.If you are unable to sacrifice this much, then you will not develop properly, and you'll risk unnecessary injuries.

-- 9In conclusion, to be considered a good cage fighter in the eyes of the world means to be in the professional ranks.It requires an extraordinary amount of training and competing against the best at each level of cage fighting.
+- 4It requires an extraordinary amount of training and competing against the best at each level of cage fighting.
 The amount of training and competition it requires does differ.
 Athletes such as Andres Aleman are exceptional, and require only a few amateur fights before becoming a professional.
 Generally, you must face competition with a few dozen amateur bouts minimum before talking to a trainer about becoming a professional.
 It will take a few excruciating, demanding years to become a good cage fighter.
-Is it time, and are you ready?Advertisement
+Are you ready?In conclusion, to be considered a good cage fighter in the eyes of the world means to be in the professional ranks.